pyexcel/pyexcel/doc/source/bigdata.rst

 Work with big data sheet
 ================================================================================

-When you are dealing with huge amount of data, obviously you would not like to fill up your memory with those data.
-Here is a the feature to support pagination of your data.
+When you are dealing with huge amount of data, e.g. 64GB, obviously you would not like to fill up your memory with those data.
+Hence pagnation feature is developed to read partial data into memory for processing.
+You can pagninate by row, by column and by both.

 .. testcode::
    :hide: